 3. Why did the pharmacy tell me that I am not covered when I have paid my fees?

-This Insurance plan only covers undergraduate and MBA students, so if you are a graduate student, you will not be on these lists.
+This Insurance plan only covers undergraduate students, so if you are a graduate student, you will not be on these lists.

-If your name isn’t showing up when making an electronic claim at a pharmacy after the opt-out period, please contact the Administrative Services Coordinator at 905-525-9140 ext.
-23251 or via email at email@example.com for more information about your concern.
+If your name isn’t showing up when making an electronic claim at a pharmacy after the opt-out period, please contact the Administrative Services Coordinator via email at firstname.lastname@example.org for more information about your concern.

 4. What prescription drugs are covered under the Health Plan?